 Authorization header with the following value:

-<token> is a security token, which can be obtained by clicking on the Show API upload details button on the Sales Data page of the Predict Dashboard.
+<token> is a security token, which can be obtained by clicking on the Show API upload details button on the Sales Data page, which you can access from the Data Sources page.

 The response will have an HTTP status code of 200 if the upload was accepted (possibly with warnings), and 400 if the upload was rejected because the format or content of the sales data was invalid.
-The detailed error and warning messages can be seen on the Sales Data page of the Predict Dashboard.
+The detailed error and warning messages can be seen on the Sales Data page, which you can access from the Data Sources page.
 If the security token was invalid or missing, a response with 401 status will be returned.

 - Here you can download a sample sales data import file.